dansholds/grapple-comps-min/content/posts/13919-building-champions-cup-2024.md

 ALL LAW ENFORCEMENT OFFICERS (showing proof of ID) compete FREE of charge!

-Law enforcement: Just pre register for the event, then send an email with attached proof of ID and we’ll approve your registration.
+Law enforcement- Just pre register for the event, then send an email with attached proof of ID and we’ll approve your registration.

 * Our email is [email protected]